janamano/TAApplication/doc/phase2/product.md

 Since this is not an extremely large project and there aren't too many developers working on each component, we did not use pull requests or branching very extensively.
 However, each member made sure that the code they committed / pushed was stable and error-free.
 This was largely done through manual testing __??__and our continuous integration tests.__??__

 ## Meetings
-We met on a weekly basis to discuss progress and set targets for the coming week.
-However, most of our communication and important discussions took place through online messaging.
+We followed [previous patterns of meetings](https://github.com/csc302-2017-spring/proj-TopOfTheHeap/blob/master/doc/phase1/Collaborate.md), regularly meeting in tutorial time slots and discuss important issues and planning for next week.
+Other times, we used facebook group chat to talk about design concerns and issues raised during development.
 Most of our members were very prompt and proactive in terms of responding to messages and getting tasks completed.

 ## Rate of Progress
 As reflected from the timestamps in our [GitHub Issues](https://github.com/csc302-2017-spring/proj-TopOfTheHeap/issues?q=is%3Aissue+is%3Aclosed) and the [commit history](https://github.com/csc302-2017-spring/proj-TopOfTheHeap/commits/master), we did not get started with development work from day one of this phase.
 We took a bit of time and got started with development work a week later.
 However, as it can be seen from the number of *closed* issues and the product that we will be demoing, we did make very quick and steady progress over the past couple of weeks and have reached a state where we consider that most of the implementation work has been completed.